 Castlevania is my favourite action game series, and so like other fans, I celebrated the recent announcement of a series being produced for Netflix.
 Deep down, though, a frightful chill still gripped my fanboy heart.
 How well would this adaptation turn out to be?
 Would the flexibility provided by separate episodes and seasons successfully flesh out what is in reality, a threadbare story?

 Because let’s face it, Castlevania is an action-based, stage-by-stage game.
-Even the Metrovania episodes do not deviate from this formula, and gamers play Castlevania not for the story, but for the thrill of powering up and bashing through a gothic castle.
+Even the Metroidvania episodes do not deviate from this formula, and gamers play Castlevania not for the story, but for the thrill of powering up and bashing through a gothic castle.
 How well this is going to work as a movie is obvious for all to see.
 Besides, do we really want another movie with the protagonist going from zero to hero in half an hour, then spend the remainder of the show effortlessly destroying over-powered enemies every fifteen minutes?
 That sounds stupid even in writing.
-How awful it would be if stretched into a two hour feature.
+How awful it would be if made into a two hour cinematic feature.

 2. Call of Duty